In today’s business landscape, advertising is substantially reliant on data. Generally speaking, this data comes from browsers.

 How to tackle iOS 14 changes

-- Use Facebook Conversions API to track conversions, optimize campaigns and create custom audiences.
+- Use Facebook CAPI to track conversions, optimize campaigns and create custom audiences.
 Instead of using the browser pixel, events are sent through the server.

 - Verify your domain.